MrAnyx/Flashcard-API/CONTRIBUTING.md

 ## Contributing Guidelines

-We welcome contributions to the Flashcard API!
+We welcome contributions to the Meeio API!
 To maintain a high-quality codebase and collaborative environment, please follow these guidelines:

 ### Code of Conduct